tgnemecek/core-website/src/collections/pages/leading.md

     via the message link below--OR take a Premium Profile for a full report on your leader strengths and weaknesses, or sign up for our life-changing leader trainings.
-You can also speak directly with a Core Team member to explore how our data-driven, agile PARTNERING process can create sustainable change in your company for a great ROI.
+You can also speak directly with a Core Team member to explore how our DATA-DRIVEN and AGILE partnering process can create sustainable change in your company for a great ROI.
 And if you are a practicing EXECUTIVE COACH OR ORGANIZATIONAL CONSULTANT, we can certify you to use The Balancing Act's powerful processes, programs and profiles for leaders, teams and organizations."
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600785500/CCC_Leading_cropped_ue4zbu.jpg
 benefits: >-
   <ul>